scp-cs/Thorn/README.md

 Thorn is a Discord Bot made specifically for the Czech branch Discord chat.
 Listed below are some notable features:

-* Custom user accounts
-	* Displays ranks and points for translating, writing, and correcting
-	* Links to Wikidot profile, author/translator page, and sandbox
-	* Custom description and color
-	* Leaderboards
 * RSS Feed posting
-* Quick links to important guides/hubs, and mentioned SCP articles
+* Quick links to important guides/hubs
 * Daily reminder with important events in the past and name-days

 ## Other stuff